slactjohnson/pcdsdaq/docs/source/daq_basic.rst

 Recording Data
 --------------
-You can call `Daq.record` to record data.
+You can set `Daq.record` to ``True`` to record data.
 This is fairly simple:

 .. ipython:: python

-    daq.record()
+    daq.record = True

 After this call, future calls to `Daq.begin` will record data to disk.
-You can undo this by simply calling:
+You can undo this by simply setting:

 .. ipython:: python

-    daq.record(False)
+    daq.record = False

 Advanced Options